Triazic/rust_threading/doc/characters/Oliver.md

 Abilities are speech-based similar to the Orator class of FFT.
 ** You merely adopted the darkness, I was born in it ** vibes
 Oliver's abilities are based around applying debuffs to both enemies and himself.
 He is used to being debuffed so they affect himself at half potency.
+Typical use would be applying mass debuffs to the enemy and himself during the start of the battle, and Venting them off of himself mid-battle.

 ## Traits
 - High-functioning: negative tokens affect Oliver at half their usual potency